ovidiuj/bookstore/README.md

   >  docker-compose exec -T php ./setup.sh
   > ```

 * Open `http://localhost/doc/api` in your favorite web browser.
-This is the documentation for all API endpoints.
+This is the OpenAPI (Swagger) documentation for all API endpoints.
 * Open `http://localhost/book` in your favorite web browser.
 This is web client interface.

 ## Usage example